ponki-d-monkey/iHeartLinks.AspNetCore/README.md

 ### Templated

-Templated links can be added to a model by calling the method `AddRouteTemplate()` method.
+Templated links can be added to a model by calling the `AddRouteTemplate()` method.

 ```csharp
 using iHeartLinks.AspNetCore;